 Marketing tosh usually gets the green light when doing the right thing just seems too damn hard.

-It occurs during the marketing “brainstorm” when all the sales managers, senior executives and company directors around the table choose to avoid the white elephant in the room.
+It occurs during the marketing “brainstorm” when all the sales managers, senior executives and company directors around the table choose to avoid the elephant in the room.